A program of the Midwest Building Suppliers Association

 MBSA is pleased to present scholarship opportunities for MBSA members.
 Named to honor the memory of Blair F. Collings of Rockville, Indiana, the scholarship awards collectively represent one of the largest academic scholarship programs among lumber and building material associations in the country.
 Blair Collings, who died November 26, 1998, was the son of Joseph R. Collings, Charter President of MBSA.

 The funding for the scholarship program, including all amounts awarded, is derived from the volunteer efforts of leaders of MBSA.
-The main fundraising events for the program are the Sycamore Scramble Golf Outing in Indiana, and the White Pine Classic in Michigan, both held every summer.
+The main fundraising events for the program are the Sycamore Scramble Golf Outing in Indiana, and the White Pine Classic in Michigan, both held every summer, although donations are also accepted throughout the year.
 The money is raised by the generosity of the members in hole sponsorships, player fees, special contributions, and gifts.
 It is at these annual events that scholarships are awarded.

 Who is eligible to apply?